Follow the River Nene through the beautiful Nene Valley on this fabulous walk through Cambridgeshire, Lincolnshire and Northamptonshire.

 There's much to enjoy on the way with rushing weirs, a series of historic villages and old mills.
 It's an excellent area for birdwatchers too with the Nene Valley now one of the most important wetlands in England, gaining international recognition for its significance as a stop-over for thousands of wildfowl and waders that visit during the winter.
-In particular look out for birds around Rushden Lakes, the Titchmarsh Nature Reserve at Thrapston, Barnwell Country Park and Stanwick Lakes as you pass Irthlingborough and Higham Ferrers in Northamptonshire.
+In particular look out for birds around Rushden Lakes, Summer Leys Nature Reserve, the Titchmarsh Nature Reserve at Thrapston, Barnwell Country Park and Stanwick Lakes as you pass Irthlingborough and Higham Ferrers in Northamptonshire.

 The route links with the Knightley Way around the Northamptonshire village of Badby.

 Nene Way Ordnance Survey Map - view and print off detailed OS map

 Nene Way Open Street Map - view and print off detailed map

 Nene Way OS Map - Mobile GPS OS Map with Location tracking

 Nene Way Open Street Map - Mobile GPS Map with Location tracking